Judge nearly leaves yard in Yankees' 5-1 win over Mariners

-Aaron Judge hit a colossal three-run homer that nearly soared out of Safeco Field, and CC Sabathia won on his 37th birthday as the New York Yankees beat the Seattle Mariners 5-1 on Friday night.
+Judge hit a colossal three-run homer that nearly soared out of Safeco Field, and CC Sabathia won on his 37th birthday as New York beat the Seattle Mariners 5-1 on Friday night.

 Judge came close and continued to emerge from a post-All-Star break slump thanks to his first home run since July 7.
 He finished with four RBIs, including a sacrifice fly that gave New York a 2-1 lead.

+But few balls at Safeco Field have ever come as close to leaving the place.

+"I think every time it's a different reaction.
+You think people would get bored seeing him hit a ball that far, but he surprises everybody every time he goes out there and hits a ball in a spot where no one else can," Yankees rookie outfielder Clint Frazier said.

-His long homer left the stadium buzzing and there were more than a smattering of boos when he was walked on a 3-2 pitch by reliever Emilio Pagan in the seventh.
+Judge's long homer left fans buzzing and there were more than a smattering of boos when he was walked on a 3-2 pitch by reliever Emilio Pagan in the seventh.
 Moore got the better of the slugger with a three-pitch strikeout in the first and got Judge to fly out to deep center field his next at-bat.

+"I thought I commanded the fastball pretty well, the curveball had some life, just that curveball got a little bit away, and he does damage on pitches like that," Moore said.
+"That's what he does well.
+But, yeah, I'd definitely like to have that one back."

-Clint Frazier also had an RBI double as the Yankees won for the third time in four games.
+Frazier added an RBI double as the Yankees won for the third time in four games.
+He also made a diving catch in the second inning that saved a run.

 Sabathia (9-3) allowed one run but lasted only one batter into the sixth due to a pitch count that became inflated in the early innings.
 Seattle sent seven batters to the plate in the first but left the bases loaded and managed just one run on Kyle Seager's infield hit.
 Seattle also had traffic on the bases in the second and third, but Sabathia avoided any damage.